nergalex/f5-aks-kic-lab/source/class3/module1/module1.rst

         kube-public                   Active   30d
         kube-system                   Active   30d

-8. Look at the pods in each NameSpaces with the command ``kubectl get pods``:
+Step 8: Look at the pods in each NameSpaces with the command ``kubectl get pods``:

 .. code-block:: bash